dpalominop/NooksChallenge/README.md

 Also, we have created an optional train.py script to run training step, similar to pipeline.ipynb.

 ## Results
+(*) For a full review of predictions on evaluation dataset, check results/evaluation_data_results.csv file.

                precision    recall  f1-score   support